 Do you know what kind of attorney you need?
 Is this a case that involves complicated financial assets?
 Or is it a short marriage with no children and no real financial assets?
 You want to make sure you’re hiring an attorney that is equipped to handle your specific needs.

 Is the relationship so volatile that coming to an agreement outside of court is out of the question or is the relationship relatively amicable?
-Just by way of example, Indiana Collaborative Law practice is a great option for couples that are relatively amicable with each other and want to stay out of the court room.
+Just by way of example, Indiana Collaborative Law practice is a great option for couples that are relatively amicable with each other and want to stay out of the courtroom.
 If this is a possible route you want to consider, you’ll need to make sure you find an attorney that is specifically trained in collaborative law.

 Look for Red Flags

-While an attorney can provide advice and recommendations based off their own case experience, every situation is different and there are no guaranteed final outcomes.
+While an attorney can provide advice and recommendations based on their own case experience, every situation is different and there are no guaranteed final outcomes.
 A good attorney will give you both the good and the bad.
 Knowing the positive aspects of your case is great, but it’s equally as important to know the negative implications as well.
 Don’t fall into the trap of being told only what you want to hear!

 Make Sure You’re Comfortable with the Fee Structure